 How to Keep Food Cool

-I try to pack shelf-stable foods when packing travel food, but if you need or want to pack things that need to be refrigerated, these thin ice packs are compact and light.
+I try to pack mostly shelf-stable foods when packing travel food, but if you need or want to pack things that need to be refrigerated, these thin ice packs are compact and light.

 Best Recipes for Travel Food

 I like to pack foods that are relatively fuss-free and not too messy.
 These travel snacks don’t need to be refrigerated and hold up well when packed in a reusable container.
+Here are some of my favorites.

 Best Travel Snacks to Take on the Go